tdeckers/utcar/README.md

 You can provide `-tuser` and `-tpwd` to provide basic authentication.

 If an (X)SIA message of UR is received, an OFF message is sent.
 Support for more messages types might be added later.

+Note: the executable _utcar_ is build on an x64 platform, and will likely only run there.